 The University's physical plant consists of the buildings and grounds of the main campus in Saint Paul, the buildings and grounds of the Minneapolis campus, and the Bernardi facility in Rome, Italy.
-As of June 30, 2017, the book value of all property and equipment, net of depreciation, was \$413,882,454.
-Buildings and contents have an insured value of \$812,732,573 for the policy year April 1, 2017 - March 31, 2018.
+As of June 30, 2018, the book value of all property and equipment, net of depreciation, was \$407,810,179.
+Buildings and contents have an insured value of \$826,094,949 for the policy year April 1, 2018 - March 31, 2019.

 The University's physical facilities in Saint Paul consist of the buildings and grounds on a campus consisting of more than 70 acres.
 Ten residence halls, eight University-owned houses, and six University-owned apartment buildings are currently configured for a capacity of 2,480 students.
+As a result of the Project it is estimated that there will be a net increase of approximately 575 students living on campus from the 2020-2021 school year and thereafter.

 The University's downtown Minneapolis campus spans three city blocks and consists of four buildings.
-Additionally, the University leases a parking facility which it has an option to purchase at the end of the lease period, has an option to purchase additional land in downtown Minneapolis, and has other developable space on land it owns in downtown Minneapolis.
+Additionally, the University leases a parking facility which it has an option to purchase at the end of the lease period, has an option to purchase additional land in downtown Minneapolis, and has other developable space on land it owns in downtown Minneapolis adjacent to that campus.